ariga/atlas/doc/md/reference.md

 ```
 #### Flags
 ```
       --dev-url string     [driver://username:password@address/dbname?param=value] select a database using the URL format --to strings         [driver://username:password@address/dbname?param=value ...] select a desired state using the URL format
+      --qualifier string   qualify tables with custom qualifier when working on a single schema

 ```